Discovering the Jewish Story of New York City

 The earliest Jewish settlers arrived in New York City in the mid-17th century.
 Ashkenazi and Sephardi Jews fleeing persecution in Europe and Latin America found a promising refuge in what was then called New Amsterdam.
 Despite facing various societal challenges, the Jewish population soon began to thrive, contributing to different sectors such as trade, banking, and craftsmanship.
 Their unique position as settlers in a developing colony meant they were instrumental in laying the cultural and economic groundwork that would define this burgeoning city.

-Throughout history, various catastrophic events have affected the Jews of New York City, but their resilience shone through every time.
+Throughout history, various hardships have affected the Jews of New York City, but their resilience shone through every time.
 Following threats of expulsion and intermittent restrictions on economic activities, the Jewish community banded together to protect and preserve their identity.
 These shared adversities forged a sense of cohesion and resourcefulness that continued to shape Jewish life—and, in many respects, city life as a whole.

 Modern Jewish Life